Bed Bug Steamers

 Because they are so flat in shape, they can squeeze into the smallest cracks and crevices where you wouldn’t think a bug could fit.
 They can burrow into seams and very small indentations.
 Make sure that you check every possible nook and cranny for their presence.

-Make sure that when you purchase used clothing or furniture that you thoroughly examine the items for the presence of bed bugs.
+Make sure that when you purchase used clothing or furniture that you thoroughly examine the items for their presence.
 Wash all clothing that you have purchased immediately prior to wearing it.
 Wash all of your soft furnishings such as blankets and curtains before you use them.

 Do a perimeter check of your residence and make sure that you caulk or appropriately seal up any cracks or openings where bugs can get in.
-Pay special attention to where pipes or wires go into or come out of the wall, as those small openings can allow bed bugs to come in.
+Pay special attention to where pipes or wires go into or come out of the wall, as those small openings can allow their entrance.

 If your house is cluttered, now is a good time to clean it up.
-Any extra items lying around are potential bed bug homes.
+Any extra items lying around are potential homes for them.
 The cleaner your home is, the harder time the bugs will have being able to hide.

 How to Check for an Infestation

-• There are certain things you should do if you suspect an infestation of bed bugs or are doing preventative maintenance to ensure that they never return.
+- There are certain things you should do if you suspect an infestation or are doing preventative maintenance to ensure that they never return.

-• Start looking for bed bugs if any member of your household is complaining about being bitten at night.
+- Start looking if any member of your household is complaining about being bitten at night.

-• A house that is heavily infested with bed bugs may have the odor of coriander (cilantro).
+- A house that is heavily infested may have the odor of coriander (cilantro).

-• Check your bed for signs of bed bugs (see below).
+- Check your bed for signs (see below).

-If you find what you think is a bed bug, you can take it to an entomologist (a person who studies insects) or a pest control expert and they will be able to help you identify if the insect is a bed bug or not.
+If you find what you think is one of the offending insects, you can take it to an entomologist (a person who studies insects) or a pest control expert and they will be able to help you identify if the insect.

 Tips For Checking A Mattress

-Often, a good way to tell if you have bed bugs is to look for their excrement.
+Often, a good way to tell if you have them is to look for their excrement.
 This can take the appearance of black dust.
 You can also check for blood spots, which are another telltale sign of bed bug presence.

-• When you are examining a mattress, pull back the sheets and look at the mattress, paying special attention to the seams of the mattress itself.
-If you notice any dark-colored dust or blood spots, this may indicate the presence of bed bugs.
+- When you are examining a mattress, pull back the sheets and look at the mattress, paying special attention to the seams of the mattress itself.
+If you notice any dark-colored dust or blood spots, this may indicate their presence.

-• Take a look at the headboard, and don’t forget to check behind it as well, as bed bugs can also be on the back of it.
+- Take a look at the headboard, and don’t forget to check behind it as well, as they can also be on the back of it.

-• Do not place your luggage or bags directly on the bed itself.
+- Do not place your luggage or bags directly on the bed itself.
 If you are in a hotel, use the luggage rack provided to hold your suitcases.
-Bed bugs can crawl from the bed to the luggage and get in that way.
+They can crawl from the bed to the luggage and get in that way.

-• Avoid bringing home used mattresses at all costs.
+- Avoid bringing home used mattresses at all costs.
 Even if you examine them, there is that chance that the bugs are hiding where you can’t see them, and the risk is too high.
-Used mattresses are a huge risk for bed bugs and you should do everything you can to not purchase old or used ones.
+Used mattresses are a huge risk and you should do everything you can to not purchase old or used ones.

 Extra Precautions

-In some cases, other animals such as bats or birds can bring bedbugs into the home, so it’s important to make sure to be aware of other animals or pests and prevent them from bringing bed bugs into the home.
+In some cases, other animals such as bats or birds can bring these insects into your home, so it’s important to remain vigilant and make sure your pets or other animals are not hosts.

 Trips for Traveling

-Since bed bugs travel so much, it is very important to check all of your bags and luggage when you return from a trip.
+Since these bugs enjoy travel, it is very important to check all of your bags and luggage when you return from a trip.
 If you do this successfully and thoroughly, you may be able to stop an infestation before it starts.
 Always examine items and clothing that have been brought into a home, no matter how short the trip was.

-Bed bugs prefer surfaces that are wooden or made of fabric over metal or plastic surfaces, so pay extra attention to wood and fabric when you are examining surfaces for the presence of bed bugs.
+They prefer surfaces that are wooden or made of fabric over metal or plastic surfaces, so pay extra attention to wood and fabric when you are examining surfaces for their presence.